owulveryck/owulveryck.github.io/content/post/20230725-remarkable-nextgen.md

 // Create an ImageData object with the byte array length var imageData = fixedContext.createImageData(fixedCanvas.width, fixedCanvas.height);

-var offset = 0;

 // Define a function to process the chunks of data as they arrive const processData = async ({ done, value }) => {
         // Process the received data chunk
         // Assuming each pixel is represented by 4 bytes (RGBA) var uint8Array = new Uint8Array(value);
         for (let i = 0; i < uint8Array.length; i++) {
-                // process data to feed the backbone of the canvas
+                // process data to feed the backbone of the canvas (imageData)
                 // ...
-                copyCanvasContent();
-            }
+                copyCanvasContent(); // copy the hidden canvas to the responsive one }
         }